 Although Hanks has never truly delivered a poor performance his turn as Sully stands as one of his best in recent years (alongside Captain Phillips and Bridge of Spies)and it would be a welcome gesture to see his name on the list of nominees for the major awards, especially the always coveted Oscar.
 The special effects and CGI in the movie should also be noted for creating spectacular recreations of the plane’s amazing landing and its immediate aftermath; if one decides to view this in IMAX they certainly will be visually pleased.
 In viewing the harrowing descent of the plane on the river with such realism, it makes one wonder how New Yorkers felt when seeing the real thing.

 “Sully” is an entertaining and stirring feature that celebrates the heroism of one man in a non traditionally heroic way.
-Choosing to sidestep the typical fearlessness and boldness of heroic American tales, the film like its titular protagonist, presents itself in a relatable form for its audience.
+Choosing to sidestep the typical fearlessness and boldness of heroic American tales, the film like its titular protagonist presents itself in a relatable form for its audience.
 Captain Sullenberger is the hero we all could be, not asking for the spotlight but acting when the situation needed it.
 Hence the story of Sully’s heroism is really the story of everyday heroism.
 The “miracle” resides within us all, but are we willing to act when the time comes?
-Under Clint Eastwood’s capable direction and Tom Hanks’ first rate performance “Sully” is a movie that reminds that the real miracles and heroes aren’t the Avengers but people like you and me.
+Under Clint Eastwood’s capable direction and Tom Hanks’ first-rate performance, “Sully” is a movie that reminds us that the real miracles and heroes aren’t the Avengers but people like you and me.

 Sully soars proving that not all heroes wear capes